paezha/ideal-astronomies/README.md

 ```

 This function (also copied from Tyler’s code) reads the slice of the
-ring and returns the values for color and transparencey:
+ring and returns the values for color and transparency:

 ``` r
 return_texture = function(i, j, k) {